ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

       2. If using CIFS:
          1. Add the following to /etc/fstab after the last non-comment line, replacing PWD and other things in \[\]’s with the real pwd and info
             1. //\<NAS IP Address\>:/\<NAS Shared Drive Name\> /mnt/PiTracShare cifs username=\[PiTracUserName\],password=\[PWD\],workgroup=WORKGROUP,users,exec,auto,rw,file\_mode=0777,dir\_mode=0777,user\_xattr 0 0
-   9. sudo systemctl daemon-reload
-   10. sudo mount \-a
+            i. `sudo systemctl daemon-reload`
+            j. `sudo mount -a`
          1. If there’s an error, make sure the password is correct
          2. ls \-al /mnt/PiTracShare    should show any files there
+#### Samba Server Setup
 8. Setup Samba server (to allow the two Pi’s to share a folder between themselves)
-   1. Need to allow the Pi’s to serve out directories to the other Pi to share information like debugging pictures from one Pi to the other
+   a.
+Need to allow the Pi’s to serve out directories to the other Pi to share information like debugging pictures from one Pi to the other
-   2. See [https://pimylifeup.com/raspberry-pi-samba/](https://pimylifeup.com/raspberry-pi-samba/) for the basics
+   b.
+See [https://pimylifeup.com/raspberry-pi-samba/](https://pimylifeup.com/raspberry-pi-samba/) for the basics
-   3. We suggest the faster Pi 5 (or whatever will be connected to Camera 1\) be the Pi from which the shared directory is shared.
+   c.
+We suggest the faster Pi 5 (or whatever will be connected to Camera 1\) be the Pi from which the shared directory is shared.
-   4. For the Pi from which the directory will be shared, something like:
+   d.
+For the Pi from which the directory will be shared, something like:
       1. sudo apt-get install samba samba-common-bin
       2. sudo systemctl restart smbd
       3. sudo systemctl status smbd